JetBrains/writerside-github-action/README.md

 ## Environment variables

+You need to change these variables values to the ones from your help project.

 ### `ARTIFACT`

 The name of the archive is webHelpXX2-all.zip where XX gets replaced by the instance id in caps.